PhD, MSEM | Systems Management, Science

 She is a professor of systems management, the sets of principles, concepts, and skills that consider and manage complex systems to good effect while mitigating risk and less-good outcomes, or emergent behavior, for policy and management.
 Her research, for Feed the Future at the MIT Center for Transportation and Logistics, defined and developed a framework for evaluating systemic change in complex adaptive systems, and found the import of social capital in achieving smallholder market resilience.

 She started her career researching, contributing to, and leading humanitarian efforts in the U.S., Mozambique, and Belize.
 She advanced environmental sustainability and CSR initiatives in the transportation industry by leading groundbreaking projects and partnerships at one of the largest logistics providers in North America in partnership with major retailers and manufacturers.
 She served as a leader in support of alumni and current students at her Alma maters.
+She has been an advocate for industrial and systems engineering students, especially.
 She advocated for women and children, especially refugees and victims of trafficking, by starting businesses with support from partners and meeting with members of our U.S. Congress, in support of outcomes that would disenable to some extent trafficking and systematically reduce some vulnerabilities inherent in the female experience and encourage strengths therein.

 Selected Encouragement